-- Make an appointment to visit any of our consultation sites, where you can meet with an information representative to discuss special concerns or request specific information.
+- Make an appointment to speak with an information representative to discuss special concerns or request specific information.

 - Notify us if your mailing address changes.
 This is especially important if you leave public employment before you are eligible to retire.
 Use Retirement Online to update your address.

-- Subscribe to our blog, New York Retirement News, where you’ll find tools to help you understand your benefits, as well as important retirement news.
+- Subscribe to our blog, New York Retirement News, where you’ll find articles to help you understand your benefits, as well as important retirement news.